DiLER-Digitell/data_managment_bids_2026/lecture/content/bids_specs.md

 ##  Motivation

-The Brain Imaging Data Structure (BIDS) is a simple and intuitive way to organize and describe data.
+Scientific projects, especially in the neurosciences are necessarily complex, being organized and providing proper documentation and meta information is a key factor for sharing and reusing data.

-Neuroimaging experiments produce complex datasets that are often organized inconsistently, even within the same lab.
-This lack of standardization can lead to misunderstandings, wasted time, and inefficiencies in data reuse and collaboration.
+In the past most Neuroimaging datasets have often been organized inconsistently, even within the same lab.
+This lack of standardization can lead to a lack of interoperability of datasets and processing pipelines, in turn, leading to misunderstandings, wasted time, and inefficiencies in collaboration and reuse.
 Below, we outline the benefits of adopting a standardized approach, specifically the Brain Imaging Data Structure (BIDS)

-- scientific projects especially in the neuroscience are necessarily complex, being organized and providing proper documentation and meta information is a key factor
-- Early stage resaearchers have a distinct adavantage of not being bogged down by their already exiting backlogs
+Most of the Information presetened here is taken from the official documentation, which you can check out here: [bids.neuroimaging.io](bids.neuroimaging.io)
 <br>

 ### BIDS adavantages:

-### 1. Interoperability with Software:
+### 1. Interoperability: the main benefit
 - a growing number of data analysis tools and apps support BIDS-formatted datasets
 - adopting BIDS enhances compatibility and facilitates analysis workflows